modulus100/apicurio-kafka-avro-spring-boot-app/README.md

 ## Notes

 - Kafka is left open (PLAINTEXT) for simplicity.
 Secure Kafka separately if needed.
-- Azure Entra ID fully replaces any Keycloak references in this guide.
-The compose file contains a `keycloak` service for legacy scenarios—ignore it when using Azure.
+-- The compose file contains a `keycloak` service for local development.
+An Azure Entra ID guide will be provided separately.